 Education for Ministry, or EfM, is a 4-year theological education program for lay persons seeking a more in-depth study of scripture, theology, and church history.
 Each weekly seminar includes Bible study, theological reflection, and worship.
 Participants commit one year at a time.
+A new class is forming for Fall 2021.
 Contact Clare Brooks at EducationForMinistry@stjohnsec.org

 Both doubt and mystical experience can be equally unnerving.
 Spiritual direction is one of the skills in which the clergy have been trained to help explore these experiences (and many others in-between!).
 Spiritual Direction differs from therapy in that our primary focus is on learning more about God’s relationship with you and bringing this to light.
 This focus differs from psychotherapy, where the focus on learning more about relationship with others or yourself.

 Individual direction and recommendations for resource materials are available at any time, particularly when one has reached a crisis point in his or her relationship with God.
 Please reach out directly to a clergy person with further questions or concerns, or to set up an appointment.